 The criteria used to record the acquisition cost of assets leased out under operating leases, to calculate their depreciation and their respective estimated useful lives, and to record the impairment losses thereof, are consistent with those described in relation to property, plant and equipment held for own use.

-n) Leasing
+m) Leasing

-As of January 1, 2019, the Bank has started to apply IFRS 16 "Leases", using the modified retrospective method and therefore, no comparative information is required, and 2018 balances continue to be reported under IAS 17 "Leases".
+As of January 1, 2019, the Bank started to apply IFRS 16 "Leases", using the modified retrospective method.